Rahi374/vball-rotation-tracker/README.md

 Now I just need to add a viewer of how the game went.

+Oh, and when I make JS webapps I prefer to keep them in one page, so that's why that's the only file there.

 ### TODOs

 - Log exporting and visualizing the game flow.